...

 What could also be included in your social study report?

-So far, we have touched on the subject matter that the judge will expect to see in your social study report.
-This section will discuss those subjects that may find themselves included in the report.
+So far, we have discussed the subject matter that the judge will expect in your social study report.
+This section will cover the subjects that may be included in the report.

-Those people may be interviewed if you live with anyone, and information about those interviews may be included in the report.
-Beyond that, assessments of your and your opposing party’s home environments may be included in the report as well if there is anything noteworthy or relevant to fit.
+The evaluator may interview people living with you, and they will include information about those interviews in the report.
+Additionally, assessments of your home environment and your opposing party’s home environment may also appear in the report if relevant.

-Suppose there is any other information that the evaluator has collected that they believe is relevant to the judge’s ultimate decision to name your child’s primary conservator.
-In that case, they can choose to include that as well.
-As the fact-finder, the judge in your case is the person whose job it is to assign weight to any one piece of evidence and make a decision based on the importance of the evidence available to them.
+If the evaluator collects any other information they believe is relevant to the judge’s decision about naming your child’s primary conservator, they can include that as well.
+The judge acts as the fact-finder in your case.
+Their job is to assign weight to each piece of evidence and make decisions based on its importance.

 Final elements that need to be included in your social study report